ktorio/ktor-documentation/topics/http-client_engines.md

 * [JavaScript](#js)
 * [Native](#native)

 > For different engines, Ktor provides platform-specific artifacts with suffixes such as `-jvm` or `-js`, for example, `ktor-client-cio-jvm`.
 Gradle resolves artifacts appropriate for a given platform while Maven doesn't support this capability.
-This means that for Maven you need to add a platform-specific suffix manually.
+This means that for Maven, you need to add a platform-specific suffix manually.
 >
 {type="note"}